taboola/LoAF-Finder/README.md

 3. Set `shouldDownloadMainReport` to true to download the main report.
 4. Set `shouldDownloadAllOtherReports` to true to download all other reports.
 5. Adjust the `keysToIgnoreInReports` array to exclude specific fields from reports.
+6. Set `inTesting` to true when running project's unit tests.

 ### Run the script:
 Run the script in your devTools console or as a snippet in the source tab.